cocos/cocos-plugin-import-2.x/readme/README.en.md

 ## How to update the plugin

 1. Click to download:
-    - 20210308: Fixing an error in parsing ts scripts
+    - 20210308: Fix the problem that the class name of the ts script is lost when parsing
        - [Latest plug-in package](https://github.com/cocos-creator/plugin-import-2.x/releases/download/main/importer.zip)

 2. Store in the relevant designated location, as follows